Battle of White Hall: Battle

-The Union plan was to take the bridge at Whitehall (present-day Seven Springs), destroy the CSS Neuse, and proceed by shorter route to destroy the rail line at Goldsboro.
+The Union plan was to take the bridge at Whitehall (present-day Seven Springs), destroy the CSS Neuse, and proceed by shorter route to destroy the rail line at Goldsborough.
 The Confederates had a superior defensive position, and they burned the bridge to prevent the Union forces from crossing.
 The Federals spent most of December 16 bombarding the town with artillery fire to destroy the Confederate defenses and to destroy the boat.
 Meanwhile, Union riflemen fired at the Confederates defending the boat.
 Local tradition says the Union riflemen were firing high all day, because the south bank of the river (where the Federals were) is actually higher than the north bank, though the river creates an illusion that the banks are even.
 It is also likely the Confederates suffered less casualties because their position on the bank of the Neuse river was narrow, and so only one regiment could fire at a time and in turn be exposed to fire from the Union soldiers.

 Alleged by an unnamed source, Tradition also says that among the Confederate casualties were two free black teenagers, fighting with the local militia.

 During the two days of battle, Union artillery heavily damaged the town.
 The CSS Neuse also took some slight damage, and its construction was delayed several weeks.
 Tradition says that several civilians took refuge in a stone jailhouse, which was eventually destroyed by cannon fire.

 More recent analyses by historians have argued that the Union artillery caused heavy friendly fire casualties and that the casualty lists for the Union regiments were purposely underreported.

-Near sundown on December 16, fearing they would be caught between Confederate forces from Kinston and others thought to be marching from Goldsboro, the Federals abandoned their attempt to cross the river at Whitehall and withdrew to the west.
-They crossed the Neuse River between Whitehall and Mount Olive, and continued on to fight an engagement at Goldsboro.
+Near sundown on December 16, fearing they would be caught between Confederate forces from Kinston and others thought to be marching from Goldsborough, the Federals abandoned their attempt to cross the river at Whitehall and withdrew to the west.
+They crossed the Neuse River between Whitehall and Mount Olive, and continued on to fight an engagement at Goldsborough.